muoyo/amazon-reviews/README.md

 The key question we look to answer is whether knowing the text of an Amazon Customer Review can help us predict the star rating of that review.

-Eventually our goal is to provide these insights to businesses as a service to help them identify customers most likely to love or hate their products based on the things they are saying.
+Our goal is to eventually improve our process to a level where it can be deployed on customer conversations anywhere to help businesses identify customers most likely to love or hate their products based on the things they are saying.

 ## Contributors: